-Workshop with Royona Mitra, Arabella Stanger and Simon Ellis
+Workshop with Royona Mitra, Cristina Fernandes Rosa, Arabella Stanger and Simon Ellis

 Sun 15 Sep 2019 | 10am–5pm

 This workshop explores racism in contemporary dance.
 It will be built around the large body of work by artists and scholars of colour who centre Black, Brown and Indigenous perspectives in their anti-racist work.
 The day will include activities, discussions and reflections to grapple with complex issues about the role of dance in racism, white supremacy, solidarity and justice.

-The workshop will be facilitated by Royona Mitra, Arabella Stanger, Simon Ellis and Cristina Fernandes Rosa.
+The workshop will be facilitated by Royona Mitra, Cristina Fernandes Rosa, Arabella Stanger and Simon Ellis.
 We don’t pretend to have answers but we do want to listen and engage in a shared (and likely messy) conversation.